mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 1/18 Daydream Nation - Sonic Youth
 1st Listen: Pretty good
+2nd Listen: Pretty/very good

+On the second listen, finally hear what this album is about - the landscape of dejection and teenage life in the late 80s.
+To a certain extent some lyrics feel dated.
+With that said, certain clumsely placed lyrics contribute to the genuiness of some of these songs.
+Musically this album contains some expansive ideas, all executed by a group that serves as a prime example of what is meant to be a 'tight band'.

 ## 1/17 Murmur - R.E.M
 1st Listen: Pretty good